deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 If you have enjoyed the story so far and want to support the author, you can do so by:

-* Becoming a patron at patreon.com/HamboneHFY
+* Becoming a patron at http://patreon.com/HamboneHFY

+* Buying some merchandise at http://teepublic.com/HamboneHFY

-* Dropping a one-off payment in the tip jar at paypal.me/HamboneHFY
+* Dropping a one-off payment in the tip jar at http://paypal.me/HamboneHFY

-* Following me and sharing my posts on facebook.com/HamboneHFY/
+* Following me and sharing my posts on http://facebook.com/HamboneHFY/

-* Voting for *The Deathworlders* at topwebfiction.com
+* Voting for *The Deathworlders* at http://topwebfiction.com

 This chapter was brought to you with the help of: